zwets/taxo/README.md

     666 species      Vibrio cholerae
 ```

-Querying hierarchy for a species:
+Retrieving the hierarchy for a species:

 ```bash
 $ taxo -a 1280